Flag desecration: Turkey

-Under the 1983 Turkish flag law, burning the flag of any nation in the world (including Turkey itself) is strictly forbidden, resulting in a prison sentence of three years.
+Under the 2004 Turkish penal law, burning the flag of any nation in the world (including Turkey itself) is strictly forbidden, resulting in a prison sentence of one to three years for the flag of Turkey or three months to one year for the flags of other nations.
 Displaying or pulling a torn or discolored flag to flagpole is also illegal.
-Taking down the flag is a crime, which is punishable by a prison sentence of 18 years.

 Ukraine

 In Ukraine, the desecration of national symbols, including the national flag, is a crime punishable by up to one year of imprisonment.

 United Arab Emirates

 In the United Arab Emirates, publicly insulting or desecrating the flag of the United Arab Emirates, as well as the flags of its seven emirates, the Gulf Cooperation Council or any foreign country is illegal and punishable by between ten and 25 years in prison and a fine of no less than 500,000 Emirati dirhams.

 United Kingdom

 Ulster loyalists prepare to burn the Irish flag on a bonfire on the eve of The Twelfth in Belfast.

 The law of England and Wales and the law of Scotland have no specific concept of "flag desecration".
 Flag desecration is not illegal in the United Kingdom.

 In May 1998, in a protest by 2,000 former prisoners of war, a Burma Railway veteran torched the Rising Sun banner before both Emperor Akihito and Queen Elizabeth.
 Police were persuaded by the crowd not to arrest him.
 A year later, two "committed socialists" threw a burning British flag in the direction of the Queen's motor vehicle.
 They were arrested for a breach of the peace offence, subsequently pleaded guilty and were fined a total of £450.
 In 2001 at RAF Feltwell, home of United States Air Force's 5th Space Surveillance Squadron, a protester desecrated a U.S. flag with the words "Stop Star Wars" before stepping in front of a vehicle and stomping on the flag.
 On appeal by case stated the Administrative Court found that her conviction for "using threatening, abusive and insulting words or behaviour likely to cause harassment, alarm or distress" contrary to section 5 of the Public Order Act 1986 was overturned as incompatible with Article 10 of the European Convention on Human Rights.

 In 2011, a group of approximately 20–30 students at King's College, Cambridge influenced the burning of a large British flag, the centerpiece of the Student Union's decorations to celebrate the wedding of Prince William and Catherine Middleton.
 King's College Student Union condemned the action as a "needlessly divisive and violent way to make a political point ... [the] Union flag is a symbol and therefore can mean different things to different people in different contexts."

 The Union Flag has also been burned by Argentine nationalists protesting British sovereignty of the Falkland Islands.

 In 2006, to allow greater police control over extremist protesters, 17 MPs signed a House of Commons motion calling for burning of the British flag to be made a criminal offence.